morelme/core-data-structures/README.md

 2. run the following command to install any dependencies:
 "npm i"

+## Usage and Examples
-3. run the following command to run the tests
+1. run the following command to run the tests:
 "npm t"

-## Usage and Examples